dnnta/poly-websockets/README.md

 ### Differences from Original

 - ✅ Added User WebSocket support for trade and order events
+- ✅ **Flexible User Channel Subscription**: User handlers can be set separately via `setUserHandlers()`, independent of market handlers
+- ✅ **Multi-User Support**: Each user gets their own WebSocket connection (one user = one group), allowing multiple users to be connected simultaneously
-- ✅ Added `addUserMarkets()` and `removeUserMarkets()` methods
+- ✅ **Separate User Connection Management**: `connectUserSocket(auth)` and `disconnectUserSocket(apiKey)` methods for per-user connection management
-- ✅ Enhanced `WSSubscriptionManager` constructor to accept both market and user handlers
+- ✅ **User Identification in Handlers**: All `UserSocketHandlers` callbacks receive `apiKey` as the first parameter to identify which user the event belongs to
 - ✅ Added `UserSocketHandlers` interface for user-specific events
-- ✅ Requires authentication credentials for User WebSocket functionality
+- ✅ Requires authentication credentials per user when connecting user WebSockets

 ### Original Repository